codefresh-io/docs.codefresh.io/_docs/troubleshooting/cfcr-deprecation.md

 At this phase, customers that depend on the private Codefresh should look at their pipelines and deployments and understand where the private Codefresh registry is used.

+### Locating images from the private Codefresh registry in clusters

+The most critical action point is to locate docker images that reside in the Codefresh registry and are actually deployed in production clusters.

-As an example a Kubernetes deployment like the following:
+Here is an example of a Kubernetes deployment manifest.

 `example-deployment.yaml`
 {% highlight yaml %}